-At the University of Missouri-St. Louis, we take pride in our productive civic partnerships, academic excellence, and strong support for students.
-The graduate program in Museum Studies showcases the best of an UMSL education.
-We offer an MA in History with a concentration in Museum Studies, and a Graduate Certificate in Museum Studies.
+The graduate program in Museum Studies showcases the best of an UMSL education: productive civic partnerships, academic excellence, and strong support for students.
+We offer an MA in History with a Concentration in Museum Studies, and a Graduate Certificate in Museum Studies.
 These degrees prepare students for professional careers in museums, historic sites and societies, cultural agencies, and related organizations.
-Our Museum Studies program addresses the most pressing needs of museums and heritage institutions in the 21st century: collaboration and community engagement, digital media and new technologies, and diversity and cross-cultural training.
-Our interdisciplinary offerings include courses on the sociocultural, historical, and intellectual foundations of museums; the theory and practice of public history and cultural heritage; professional development and practicums for multiple museum career paths; qualitative and quantitative research methods; digital media; non-profit resource development; community-based research and history; the comparative and cross-cultural study of material culture; and disciplinary methods, professional protocols, and modes of analysis in history.
+We address pressing needs of museums and heritage institutions in the 21st century: collaboration and community engagement, digital media and new technologies, and diversity and cross-cultural training.
+We teach the sociocultural, historical, and intellectual foundations of museums; the theory and practice of public history and cultural heritage; professional practicums for multiple museum career paths; qualitative, quantitative and community based research methods; digital media; non-profit resource development; the comparative and cross-cultural study of material culture; and the disciplinary methods, professional protocols, and modes of analysis in History.